DoktorShift/Buho_GO/README.md

 ## Acknowledgments

-Special thanks to [Supertestnet](https://github.com/supertestnet/nwcjs) for open source the code which this app is build on.
+Special thanks to [Supertestnet](https://github.com/supertestnet/nwcjs) for open sourcing the code on which this app is built.